- TABLE OF CONTENTS

 I was a mess, and then I hit the red dirt road.

 Well, Bobby was not around, and the bike was no worse for the venture.
-I went to my room, and my room mates stared in wonder.
+I went to my room, and my room mates stared in shock.
+I looked like I had had a fight in the mud with a Missouri hog, and the hog had won.
 Had I done that on purpose?
 What a great job I had done, and they just had to know how I had gotten so much of the red badge of courage all over me.

 The bike in the photo shows the mud color, but the one I rode had a lot more mud on board.

 "Oh, I just went for a little ride up the hill and back."
-No one has ever learned this out in the great world at large except my wife and kids.
+No one has ever learned this out in the great world at large except my wife and kids, and now you.
 So, now the present Principal of Rift Valley Academy may want to print this out and drop it in my file.
 I may need a bit of retroactive rebuke for going a bit, just a bit you see, farther than I should have that Saturday in 1958.

 And, to Bob Hollenbeck, wherever you are, I think I owe you pie and coffee to compensate a bit for the wear and tear on that bike of yours.
 None of us kids had a bike, and you loaned your bike way too much.
 So, I hope someone has thanked you for that because you made life a lot more interesting for some of us.